gigablah/dockerconfig/README.md

 This package is essentially a fork of `github.com/docker/docker/cliconfig`.

-The main difference is the ability to manage both legacy `.dockercfg` and new `config.json` (Docker 1.7+) configuration files.
+The main difference is the ability to manage both legacy `.dockercfg` and new `config.json` (Docker 1.7+) files.

+Migrations between both formats can be easily done by changing the version number.

 Usage
 -----